Worry-Free Holiday Season Checklist for Landlords

 If You’re Gone for the Holiday Season, Find a Stand-In

 The last thing you need on Christmas Eve is a call from a tenant about a leaking pipe and you aren’t prepared to handle it.
 Having a handyman, or even a reliable family member in town who doesn’t mind making a little money on the side, is necessary insurance for you as you try to navigate your way through the holidays.
-Being unresponsive or unhelpful around the holidays is not only a sure way to create disgruntled tenants, but you could be in violation or your lease if you don’t respond in time.
+Being unresponsive or unhelpful around the holidays is not only a sure way to create disgruntled tenants, but you could also be in violation of your lease if you don’t respond in time.
 The best way to handle these situations is, of course, to prevent them from happening in the first place, and the Environment Protection Agency has a great number of recommendations to do just that and conserve energy as you do.

 Additional Reading: 5 Rental Maintenance Tips For Durable Properties – Part 1

 Consider sending well wishes in the form of a holiday card, a batch of cookies, or rent reduction for your tenants.
 You can also use this friendly well-wishing to your advantage, as you can pair a card or dessert with the reminders discussed earlier.
 Your tenants will be more likely to follow the steps for a safe holiday season and let you know their travel plans if there’s a personal touch to the reminder.
 Save time and knock two things out at once by giving your tenants some holiday cheer and instructions at the same time.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!